Transportation Economic Trends

 Transportation contributes directly to the economy.
 This page discusses gross domestic product (GDP)—a measure of economic activity—attributed to the demand for transportation relative to other goods and services.
 The contribution of transportation services to GDP is an alternative measure of transportation's direct contribution to the economy.

-- Purchases of motor vehicles and parts accounted for the largest portion (27.0 percent) of the demand for transportation in 2018.
+- Household purchases of motor vehicles and parts accounted for the largest portion (35.4 percent) of the demand for transportation in 2021.

 Gross Domestic Product Attributed to the Demand for Transportation